Reinhardt polygon: Dimensions and optimality

 The relation between perimeter and diameter for these polygons was proven by Reinhardt, and rediscovered independently multiple times.
 The relation between diameter and width was proven by Bezdek and Fodor in 2000; their work also investigates the optimal polygons for this problem when the number of sides is a power of two (for which Reinhardt polygons do not exist).

 Symmetry and enumeration

 The $n$-sided Reinhardt polygons formed from $d$-sided regular Reuleaux polygons are symmetric: they can be rotated by an angle of $2\pi/d$ to obtain the same polygon.
 The Reinhardt polygons that have this sort of rotational symmetry are called periodic, and Reinhardt polygons without rotational symmetry are called sporadic.
-If $n$ is a semiprime, or the product of a power of two with an odd prime power, then all $n$-sided Reinhardt polygons are periodic.
-In the remaining cases, when $n$ has two distinct odd prime factors and is not the product of these two factors, sporadic Reinhardt polygons also exist.
+If $n$ is a semiprime (the product of two prime numbers), or the product of a power of two with an odd prime power, then all $n$-sided Reinhardt polygons are periodic.
+In the remaining cases, when $n$ has at least two distinct odd prime factors and is not semiprime, sporadic Reinhardt polygons also exist.